-- 1. Turn the computer off, and turn it over. - 2.
-Slide the latch 1 in the direction of the arrow. - Slide the latch 2 in the direction of the arrow, and hold it in place. - 4.
-Slide the battery out in the direction of the arrow from point 3.
+- 1. Turn the computer off, and turn it over. - Remove screws 1 and 2 from the bottom of the computer and set aside. - Lift the battery 3 out in the direction of the arrow from point 4.

 Inserting the Battery